evanodell/hansard/README.md

 ## Using hansard

 For an introduction to `hansard`, please see the [vignette](http://ropengov.github.io/hansard/articles/introduction.html).
-If you are unfamiliar with APIs [https://zapier.com/learn/apis/](this introductory course) is useful.
+If you are unfamiliar with APIs [this introductory course](https://zapier.com/learn/apis/) is useful.

 #### API calls with console input